-June is the best month to visit the Vanoise National Park as a multitude of flowers of all colours are set against glittering mountain tops.
+June is the best month to visit the Vanoise National Park as many flowers of all colours are set against glittering mountain tops.
 To see high-altitude flora, July and August are the best months.

 Many species are protected even outside the limits of the National Park.
-A good thing to do is to take a book with you describing the flowers and their pictures when you are hiking in the region.
+A good thing to do is take a book describing the flowers and their pictures when you are hiking in the region.

 In the Vanoise, you will find different vegetation depending on the altitude.